« DEL MARTIN DIES AT 87 | Main | "LIVING WITHOUT GOD" -- Ronald Aronson's important new book »

 Rome -- In what amounts to political sleight of hand, Italy's new brooms are recklessly sweeping away a huge portion of the income that pays for tending the Italian cultural heritage.

-spring, media tycoon Silvio Berlusconi (right) promised to abolish the property tax (ICI) for those owning only one house.
+Here's what happened.
+Campaigning for national general elections last spring, media tycoon Silvio Berlusconi (right) promised to abolish the property tax (ICI) for those owning only one house.
 It worked, he won.

 Trouble was, the incoming rightist government which Berlusconi heads was left with a budget hole from the unpaid property tax.
 How to fill it?
 Eureka!
 Foreigners especially love the Italian cultural heritage, as has been proven by the Packard Foundation's recent donation of cash to pay for ordinary maintenance at the ancient site of Herculaneum.
 This donation was proof that culture is a fine begging bowl, and that it can lure cash from foreign foundations and the earnest, cultivated filthy rich.